yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 <p align="center"> <img src="./img/monte2.png" alt="MLE" width="80%" height="80%"/> </p>

 # Results
-I use actor critic policy gradient and temporal difference to train critic.
-Cartpole is the game i use for checking my reinforcement learning model working well.
+I use actor critic policy gradient and two critic train method 1) temporal difference 2) monte carlo simulation.
+Monte carlo simulation method shows better performance than Temporal difference, because Temporal difference has larger bias than Monte carlo i think.
+Cartpole is the game i use for checking my reinforcement learning model how to work.
 **NOTE** : Actor ouput is each action's probability.
 We should use sample() function for samping action from policy function.
 Not use max action probability's action.